APonce911/jekyll-mywebsite/_drafts/scala-oop.md

 Is a method overloading for the parent method, implemented with different signature.
 Auxiliary constructors can be exchanged by default values on the class constructor

+<h3>Syntatic Sugar: Method Notations</h3>

+Infix notation
+Methods with one parameter can be called this way:

+mary.likes("Inception") === mary likes "Inception"

+Operators (Ex: +) are equivalento to methods called with Infix notation Unary operations(-1), are equivalento to methods called with Prefix notation.

+-1 === 1.unary_-

+Methods without parameters can be called with Postfix Notation

+airton.isStudying === airton isStudying

+Calling an instance as an function, is the same calling the apply method.

+airton() ===  airton.apply()